Housing Statement

 Rental bidding has been banned for all parties, including rental applicants.

-Further, rental providers and agents will be banned from taking more than four weeks’ rent in advance.
+Further, rental providers and agents are banned from taking more than four weeks’ rent in advance.

 Implementation Date: 25 November 2025